Gina Kennedy- Owner

 She also taught and choreographed dance at the Pekin Park District, United Starz Academy/Cheertime, USA, Eastside Center Dance, and Tumbling & Cheer.
 She was the High School dance team coach for Limestone for 2yrs, attended ISU Dance Camp and was a member of Black Pearls, the dancers for the Peoria Pirates Indoor Football league.

 Sarah attended Illinois Central College and received her Associates in Arts and Science and majored in interior design.
-She lives in Peoria and is married to Cory Cowan with 2 sons, Jax and Knox.
+She lives in Peoria and is married to Cory Cowan with 3 sons, Jax and Knox, and Wyxon.

 Barbie comes to WSDC from Northern Illinois, where she acquired a B.S. in Education with a double major in Dance and Physical Education at Northern Illinois University.
 She spent time learning dance production, performance, education, and history.
 She also traveled with NIU traveling dance company.
 She studied Classical Ballet, Modern, Tap, Lyrical, Pilates, and Jazz, choreography, Exercise Physiology, Anatomy, personal training, and group fitness and earned a Physical Education K-12 teaching certificate.

 Since then, Barbie has taught Physical Education in the East Peoria Schools, choreographed several children’s musicals, taught dance and swim lessons for area park districts and has over 20 years experience Personal Training and teaching Group Fitness Classes.
 Barbie has also been employed by the creators of R.I.P.P.E.D. and SilverSneakers as a Master Trainer, where she traveled, taught Master Classes, evaluated, and certified others to teach.